 “With the number of touchpoints a customer has with a brand increasing with the proliferation of technologies and channels, the need to create a consistent experience is critically important.”

-There are four popular types of customer journey maps to use:
+Four types of customer journey maps

-Mapping out your customer journeys will give you special insight into where your customers visit and what actions they take at each touchpoint.
-This will enhance your ability to provide personalized experiences for them through two ways:
+Based on a survey conducted by Econsultancy, 88% of businesses reported that customer mapping positively impacted their ability to deliver a personalized customer experience.
+Mapping out your customer journeys will give you insight into where your customers are and what actions they take at each touchpoint.
+This will enhance your ability to provide personalized experiences for them in two ways:

 Customize the content at each touchpoint with relevant messaging that speaks to that customer on that specific channel.